Brunelli, Nick

 Biography

 Professor Brunelli received his bachelor's degree from The Ohio State University (2004) before earning his degree from California Institute of Technology (2010) during which time he was a NSF Graduate Research Fellow.
-After his doctoral training, he pursued a postdoctoral position at Georgia Institute of Technology (2010 - 2013) where he learned to investigate heterogeneous.
-A collaborative project with the Center for C-H Functionalization (CCHF) allowed him to work as a postdoctoral fellow at Emory University where he learned to organic synthesis methods.
-These experiences have enabled him combine organic and inorganic synthesis methods to produce catalytic materials.
+After his doctoral training, he pursued a postdoctoral position at Georgia Institute of Technology (2010 - 2013) where he learned to investigate heterogeneous catalytic materials.
+A collaborative project with the Center for C-H Functionalization (CCHF) allowed him to work as a postdoctoral fellow at Emory University where he learned advanced organic synthesis methods.
+These experiences have enabled his group to combine organic and inorganic synthesis methods to produce catalytic materials.
 The distinct skill set enables his research group to answer unique questions about catalytic materials.

 The work has been recognized with a NSF Career Award (2017) as well as the Robert Augustine Award (2019) from the Organic Reaction Catalysis Society.
 From 2018-2023, Professor Brunelli was recognized the H.C.
 "Slip" Slider Professorship.
 In 2023, he was named the Ervin G. Bailey Endowed Chair in Energy Conversion.